McKesson (NYSE:MCK) Issues FY 2022 Earnings Guidance

-McKesson (NYSE:MCK) last issued its earnings results on Thursday, May 6th.
-The company reported $5.05 EPS for the quarter, beating analysts’ consensus estimates of $5.02 by $0.03.
-McKesson had a positive return on equity of 95.80% and a negative net margin of 1.91%.
-The firm had revenue of $59.10 billion for the quarter, compared to the consensus estimate of $61.08 billion.
-During the same quarter in the previous year, the company posted $4.27 earnings per share.
-The business’s quarterly revenue was up 1.0% compared to the same quarter last year.
-On average, research analysts forecast that McKesson will post 19.21 EPS for the current year.
+A number of research analysts have recently commented on the company.
+The Goldman Sachs Group increased their price target on McKesson from $231.00 to $257.00 and gave the company a buy rating in a research note on Friday, May 7th.
+Credit Suisse Group increased their price target on McKesson from $222.00 to $224.00 and gave the company a neutral rating in a research note on Monday.
+Deutsche Bank Aktiengesellschaft increased their price target on McKesson from $237.00 to $261.00 and gave the company a buy rating in a research note on Thursday, August 5th.
+Finally, Mizuho increased their price target on McKesson from $190.00 to $205.00 and gave the company a neutral rating in a research note on Wednesday, May 12th.
+Two investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus target price of $224.13.

-MCK has been the subject of a number of analyst reports.
-The Goldman Sachs Group boosted their price target on McKesson from $231.00 to $257.00 and gave the stock a buy rating in a research report on Friday, May 7th.
-Mizuho boosted their price target on McKesson from $190.00 to $205.00 and gave the stock a neutral rating in a research report on Wednesday, May 12th.
-Credit Suisse Group boosted their price target on McKesson from $192.00 to $222.00 and gave the stock a neutral rating in a research report on Monday, May 10th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on McKesson from $231.00 to $237.00 and gave the stock a buy rating in a research report on Friday, May 7th.
-Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-The company presently has an average rating of Buy and a consensus target price of $218.33.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
+Shareholders of record on Wednesday, September 1st will be issued a dividend of $0.47 per share.
+This is an increase from McKesson’s previous quarterly dividend of $0.42.
+This represents a $1.88 dividend on an annualized basis and a yield of 0.96%.
+The ex-dividend date of this dividend is Tuesday, August 31st.
+McKesson’s dividend payout ratio (DPR) is presently 9.76%.

-In other news, EVP Thomas L. Rodgers sold 145 shares of the company’s stock in a transaction that occurred on Tuesday, June 1st.
-The stock was sold at an average price of $189.56, for a total value of $27,486.20.
-Following the sale, the executive vice president now directly owns 12,910 shares in the company, valued at approximately $2,447,219.60.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Lori A. Schechter sold 14,419 shares of the company’s stock in a transaction that occurred on Tuesday, August 3rd.
-The shares were sold at an average price of $203.03, for a total value of $2,927,489.57.
-Following the completion of the sale, the executive vice president now owns 14,419 shares in the company, valued at $2,927,489.57.
+In other McKesson news, EVP Thomas L. Rodgers sold 145 shares of McKesson stock in a transaction that occurred on Tuesday, June 1st.
+The shares were sold at an average price of $189.56, for a total transaction of $27,486.20.
+Following the transaction, the executive vice president now owns 12,910 shares of the company’s stock, valued at approximately $2,447,219.60.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, EVP Lori A. Schechter sold 1,828 shares of McKesson stock in a transaction that occurred on Tuesday, May 25th.
+The stock was sold at an average price of $199.73, for a total transaction of $365,106.44.
+Following the transaction, the executive vice president now directly owns 133 shares in the company, valued at approximately $26,564.09.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 29,885 shares of company stock valued at $6,010,716.
-Insiders own 0.28% of the company’s stock.
+Over the last 90 days, insiders sold 20,087 shares of company stock valued at $4,051,116.
+0.28% of the stock is currently owned by company insiders.

 McKesson Corporation provides healthcare supply chain management, retail pharmacy, community oncology and specialty care, and healthcare information solutions in the United States and internationally.
 It operates through four segments: U.S. Pharmaceutical, International, Medical-Surgical Solutions, and Prescription Technology Solutions (RxTS).